 Crosses boundaries with a Patient – Sometimes, a therapist doesn’t respect ethical boundaries.
 The American Psychological Association refers to this unethical conduct as multiple relationships.
 This means the therapist has more than a professional relationship with a client.
 Boundary violations can also involve non-sexual relationships outside of the office, such as employing a patient.

-Other Types of Therapeutic Malpractice
+Other Types of Therapeutic Malpractice in Doral

 Psychology Today columnist Ruth Lee Johnson listed additional areas of therapeutic malpractice.
 These include: